RosenKrumov/NoobCoin/README.md

 {host}/balance/:address - the amount of Noob Coins a given address has
 {host}/mining/get/:address - get a block for mining with the given address as a miner address to reward
-{host}/mining/submit/:address - submit the mined block after getting it first
+{host}/mining/submit/:address - submit the mined block after getting it first {host}/peers - information about the peers this node is connected to

 ## Wallet
 The software responsible for generating private/public key pairs based on HMAC key derivation and ECDSA cryptography.